-Direct part marking food packaging often requires the marking tooling to have specific properties.
+Direct part marking food packaging often requires that the marking components have specific properties.
 Ink for food packaging, specifically, needs to meet a few key criteria.
 To understand what to look for in food packaging marking solutions, it is necessary to look at why we mark food packaging and the unique challenges inherent in this type of packaging.

 Why We Mark Food Packaging

-Some of the most commonly marked information on food packaging (besides the nutritional value details) includes barcodes, expiration dates, and batch coding.
-The information on food packaging is important for tracking individual units as well as batches of units, quality control, and aiding in the sale of the products.
-Getting this information onto each of the packages is a necessary and vital part of the products life cycle.
+Some of the most commonly marked date coding and traceability information on food packaging includes barcodes, expiration dates, lot numbers and batch coding.
+This information is critical for being able to track individual units as well as batches of product, quality control, and aiding in the sale of the products.
+Getting this information onto each of the packages is a necessary and vital part of the product's life cycle.

 The nature of food packaging itself, however, can present a couple of challenges to direct part marking methods.
 First, food packaging is often flexible.
 Think of cereal, for instance.
 Some cereal is packaged inside of a cardboard sleeve onto which you could mark a barcode and expiration date.
 Some cereal, however, is packaged inside a plastic bag that serves as its only form of packaging.
 The bag isn’t ridged or flat like the cardboard which can make the application of a date code somewhat tricky.